ErwinRieger/ddprint/README.rst

     <asciinema-player src="/images/video/getstatus.asc" font-size="8"></asciinema-player>
     <noscript>
-       <a href="http://www.ibrieger.de/ddprint-3d-printer-firmware.html#getstatus-label">Asciinema not available on github, see video here.</a>
+       <a href="http://www.ibrieger.de/ddprint-3d-printer-firmware.html#getstatus">Asciinema not available on github, see video here.</a>
     </noscript>

-.. _top-label:

-*top*
+Firmware task status, *top*
 **************************************

 Machine status: The *ddprint top* command is used to query statistics about the timing